migaso/inc_bkps/README.md

 # INCREMENTAL BACKUPS ON LINUX 👌

-This script has been designed to create incremental backups to improve the way to preserve data on the OS level.
+This script is designed to create incremental backups to improve the way data is preserved at the operating system level

 ## Advantage 💡